kjsmita6/WPICode/CS/4513/project_fs/README.txt

     By using pointer arithmetic, you can read the block but only copy the memory (using memcpy) starting at a certain point.
 7.4  How will you copy from a block to the data buffer?
     You can use the library function strncpy to copy n bytes of a string into another buffer.
+I chose to use memcpy because I think it is easier with the offset.

 Brief response please!